Phillies vs. Braves MLB Betting Odds, Trends & Prediction

-The Philadelphia Phillies remain in Atlanta to face the Braves at 7:15 PM ET on Saturday night on FOX.
-It’s the second game of a three-game set.
+The Philadelphia Phillies remain in Atlanta to face the Braves at 1:35 PM ET on Sunday afternoon on ESPN+.
+It’s the final game of a three-game set.
 Keep reading for our Phillies vs. Braves betting prediction.

 Can the Braves win the game outright as money-line home favorites?